Queen + Adam Lambert: Appearances

 Queen + Adam Lambert have appeared on a number of television shows.
 On 30 November 2014 they performed "Somebody to Love" with the X Factor contestants joining in the final chorus.
 The band performed two songs on the Christmas special of the Helene Fischer Show on German television.
 One of them was "I Want It All" and the other was "Who Wants to Live Forever" which was a duet between Lambert and Helene Fischer.

 The band performed a special concert, Queen & Adam Lambert Rock Big Ben Live, which was broadcast live on BBC One on New Year's Eve 2014 and into New Year's Day 2015.
 The concert was performed in the shadow of Big Ben in Central Hall Westminster, and the show paused for the chimes of the Big Ben in the New Year countdown and the firework display in London.
 In February 2017, the band appeared on The Late Late Show with James Corden where Corden and Lambert have a sing-off to determine who the better Queen frontman would be.
 In June 2017, they also made an appearance for Jimmy Kimmel Live!, where they performed multiple songs during a live concert sponsored by Mercedes-Benz.

 Queen + Adam Lambert announced a 10-date residency at Park Theater in Las Vegas in September 2018.
 They also performed at the 91st Academy Awards on 24 February 2019 to celebrate Bohemian Rhapsody.
 They then closed out Global Citizen Festival 2019 on 28 September.

-On 16 February 2020 they appeared at Fire Fight Australia, a 10-hour charity concert in Sydney, Australia following the 2019–20 Australian bushfire season, where they performed the same set list that Queen performed at Live Aid in 1985.
-Afterwards, Brian May told fans on social media "I don’t think I’ve felt quite like that since Live Aid."
+On 16 February 2020 they appeared at Fire Fight Australia, a 10-hour charity concert in Sydney following the 2019–20 Australian bushfire season, where they performed the same set list that Queen performed at Live Aid in 1985.
+Afterwards, Brian May told fans on social media "I don't think I've felt quite like that since Live Aid."

-The band was the opening act for the Platinum Party at the Palace, a concert in front of Buckingham palace, London, in celebration of the Platinum Jubilee of Queen Elizabeth II, with a three song set.
+The band was the opening act for the Platinum Party at the Palace, a concert in front of Buckingham Palace, London, in celebration of the Platinum Jubilee of Elizabeth II, with a three song set.